StuChapman/IFD-MS-Project-Online-Learning/README.md

 The features that are specific to individual pages are:

 **index.html**
+1. A "login" section to collect the user's: name and email address.
+These are written to local storage to be used later.
+2. The 'Name' section is validated to be 2 names with a space between.
+3. The 'email' section is validated to be a properly constructed email address.

+**intro.html**
 1. A "Click to Begin" button to begin the Interactive Learning Section.

 **looking.html**